What is Pickleball?

 A History Almost as Fun as the Game Itself

 Pickleball was invented during the summer of 1965 on Bainbridge Island by Joel Pritchard, then Washington State congressman, and his two friends, William Bell and Barney McCallum.
 The three returned from golf to a yard full of bored kids.
-Unable to find any birdies for badminton, the men scrounged up a wiffle ball, lowered the net, and cut out over-sized paddles from discarded plywood.
+Unable to find any birdies for badminton, the men scrounged up a wiffle ball, lowered the net, and cut out oversized paddles from discarded plywood.

 The Popularity of Pickleball

-The game’s popularity in retirement communities is due in part to its lack of stress on the body.
+The game’s popularity in retirement communities is partly due to its lack of stress on the body.
 The smaller court requires far less lateral movement than tennis, and when playing doubles, players have only one small area to protect, rather than running back and forth to defend a large space.
 The game is also easy on the wrists.
-The lightweight wiffle ball pops off the hard wooden paddle, so even the lightest tap sends the ball over the net, negating any strain on the joints.
+The lightweight wiffle ball pops off the stiff wooden paddle, so even the lightest tap sends the ball over the net, negating any strain on the joints.
 According to Ted Robbins of National Public Radio, pickleball has inspired many players to petition that it become part of the Senior Olympics.

 How to Play Pickleball

 As seen in this YouTube video, a physical education teacher introduces the game of pickleball played with either 2 or 4 players.
 The ball is served underhand, diagonally, starting from the right-hand side of the court to the opponent’s serve zone.
-Points may only be scored by the serving side and occur when the opponent fails to return ball, hits it out of bounds, etc..
-The server continues, alternating serving zones, until they flub.
+Points may only be scored by the serving side and occur when the opponent fails to return the ball, hits it out of bounds, etc. The server continues, alternating serving zones until they flub.
 The first side to eleven points, ahead by at least two, wins.

-When your pickleball game is good enough to try some advanced moves, this funny YouTube video featuring Dirty Dick and Halo Herb will demonstrate a few trick shots you’ll definitely want to work into your game!
+When your pickleball game is good enough to try advanced moves, this funny YouTube video featuring Dirty Dick and Halo Herb will demonstrate a few trick shots you’ll want to work into your game!